 - Adjustable fit and range of sizing – all dog apparel brands have different sizing, and sometimes sizing can vary between products from the same brand.
 So it’s important to make sure you measure your dog and compare the measurements to the jacket’s size guide to get the best size jacket for your dog.
 Typically, measurements are made around the dog’s neck, girth (widest part of their chest) and along the length of their back.

 - Jacket coverage – on the subject of measuring your dog’s back, make sure you get some good coverage along the length of their back from the neck down towards the base of their tail, to keep them as dry (and warm) as possible

 - Closure methods and fasteners – most dog jackets are attached using either plastic pinch-clips, zippers or velcro (hook and loop).
 Velcro has the benefit of being easily adjustable and lightweight, but can pick up dirt more easily.
-Zippers are good for snug-fitting jackets, but should be used with caution on long-haired dogs, so you don’t trap their hair in the zip.
-For jackets with pinch-clips, these are also very adjustable, and the best dog jackets with this type of fastener have fabric flaps to prevent the clip trapping your dog’s hair when you snap the two ends together.
+Zippers are good for snug-fitting jackets and are better for short hair dogs – they should be used with caution on long-haired dogs, so you don’t trap their hair in the zip.
+For jackets with pinch-clips, these are also very adjustable, and the best dog winter coats with this type of fastener have fabric flaps to prevent the clip trapping your dog’s hair when you snap the two ends together.